-

 Vision-based policies for human-robot collaboration

 This thesis investigates vision-based policies (e.g., VLAs, diffusion policy, flow matching) for human-robot collaboration.
 Despite standard collaborative controllers which make only use of the robot and (if available) human states, vision-based policies are trained additionally on images captured during the task execution.
-This provides the robot with the possibility to embed the perception of the Read more
+This provides the robot with the possibility to embed the perception of the environment directly into its controller.
+However, such policies are strongly dependent on the training dataset (e.g., background) and are commonly only available for autonomous static tasks.
+In this thesis, we would like to extend vision-based policies to dynamic environments and, in particular, to human-robot collaboration.… Read more

 -